 Simmered peppers

-Add 2 tablespoons of olive oil and 12g butter in a frying pan and fry the onions until golden brown.
-Here, place just two tablespoons of fried onions separately.
+Add 2 tablespoons of olive oil and 12g of butter to a frying pan and fry the onions until golden brown.
+Set aside 2 tablespoons of the fried onions

-Sprinkle an appropriate amount of potato starch (not included in the amount) on the inside of the peppers, stuff it with [2] and wrap it in bacon.
+Sprinkle a moderate amount of potato starch (not included in the recipe) on the inside of the pepper, stuff it with [2], and wrap it in bacon

-Put 1 tablespoon of olive oil and the crushed garlic in a frying pan and fry the peppers from [3].
+Add 1 tablespoon of olive oil and crushed garlic to a frying pan and fry the green peppers (3)

-Once the browning is on, add the wine vinegar and cover.
-(Medium heat)
+Once browned, add wine vinegar and cover (medium heat)

-Add the whole tomatoes, 2 tablespoons of onion from [1], and broth cubes, and simmer, then remove the peppers into a bat.
+Add the whole tomatoes, 2 tablespoons of the onion from [1], and the bouillon cube to [5] and simmer, then remove the peppers to a tray

-Line the tomato sauce from [6] and return it to the frying pan.
+Strain the tomato sauce (6) and return it to the frying pan

-Add B to [7] and heat it, bring to a boil, then turn off the heat.
+Add B to [7] and heat until boiling, then turn off the heat

-Place the fillings of peppers on a plate, pour in sauce, and pour Italian parsley and Parmesan cheese on top.
+Arrange the stuffed peppers on a plate, pour the sauce over them, and sprinkle with parsley and Parmesan cheese on top

 -